 Students write about their weekend until the timer is up.
 Then, I usually choose one student from each of my desk groups (about 5-7 students) to write one of their sentences up on the whiteboard.
 We go through them as a class, and we work on creating questions we could ask the people as a follow up.
 So, for example, if a student wrote “Yo fui al cine” we brainstorm things like, “¿Con quién fuiste?”, “¿Cuál película miraste?” and so on.
 As we progress throughout the year, this also sometimes turns into an interview process as we chat with a few students a little more in-depth, depending on their comfort level.
 My goal here with them is to encourage them to be able to connect and carry on a conversation so we don’t have exchanges happening like, “Yo fui al cine.”
 “Yo fui de compras.” – just listing what they did, but not a conversation with listening and appropriate responses.

 I love Find Someone Who activities to get the kids up and moving, and talking to other people.
 This also models the “follow through” question idea from above.
 If students answer yes, they ask the follow-up question.
-It also prepares the speaker to respond to the follow-up question, rather than just answering with sí or no. Snag this one for free in my resource library!
+It also prepares the speaker to respond to the follow-up question, rather than just answering with sí or no. Snag this one for free!

 Students in my class seat in groups of 4-5.
 In this activity, I put a timer up on the screen, and each student speaks for a set part of the clock.
 If it’s a 2:00 minute timer, each student speaks for roughly 30 seconds.
 This is also where the questioning comes in – I encourage the group members to listen and ask the speaker more questions about the information they share, then rotate speakers throughout their group, until everyone has a turn as the center of attention.